 For new agents entering the real estate field, there is a lot to learn about the various aspects of listing and selling a property, open houses and marketing, lending and appraisal terms, and, of course, home inspections.
 The general public tends to know very little about home inspections.
-This article serves as a primer for new real estate agents to learn about the home inspection process.
+This article serves as a primer for new real estate agents to learn about home inspectors and the home inspection process in general.

 What is a Home Inspection?